Charles Best (medical scientist)

-Biography
+Early life

-Born in West Pembroke, Maine on February 27, 1899 to Luella Fisher and Herbert Huestis Best, Canadian born physician from Nova Scotia.
-Best grew up in Pembroke before going to Toronto, Ontario to study medicine in 1915.
+Charles Herbert Best was born in Pembroke, Maine, on February 27, 1899, to Luella (Lulu) Fisher and Herbert Huestis Best, a Canadian-born physician from Nova Scotia.

-Best married Margaret Hooper Mahon in Toronto in 1924 and they had two sons.
-One son, Henry Best was a well-regarded historian who later became president of Laurentian University in Sudbury, Ontario.
-Best's other son was Charles Alexander Best, a Canadian politician and geneticist.
-Best is the grandfather of Susan MacTavish Best.

 His father, Herbert Best, was a doctor in a small Maine town with a limited economy based mostly on sardine-packing.
+His mother Lulu was a soprano singer, organist, and pianist.
+Charles Best grew up in Pembroke before going to Toronto, Ontario, to study medicine in 1915.

-His mother, Lulu Newcomb, later Lulu Best, who sang soprano, accompanying herself on organ and piano, was in demand as a performer at funerals and weddings.
-By the time Charles had reached college age and was choosing between such schools as McGill University and the University of Toronto, family connections persuaded him to pursue his studies in Toronto.
+By the time Best had reached college age and was choosing between such schools as McGill University and the University of Toronto, family connections persuaded him to pursue his studies in Toronto.
 Family illness had guided Best's research interests—his Aunt Anna dying of diabetes had profound effects on him.
 It was for this reason, and the fact that his father was a physician, that he chose to study at University of Toronto and train to become a doctor.
 His university studies were interrupted following his first year by the onset of the First World War.
 He served as an infantry soldier, reaching the rank of acting Sergeant Major.
 Following his service, he eventually returned to university in Toronto, but was falling behind in his classes.
-He later claimed that the greatest moment of his life occurred when he met his future wife, Margaret Mahon (1900-1988) following his return.